 “From what the 101st Spaceborne has been able to tell, they used VX in Times Square.
 Now, I know that probably doesn’t mean anything to you guys crowding my door,” he indicated Kasumi, Matthew, Sofie, and the others behind them.
 “Whoever did this must’ve coordinated it very well because there’s no way something like this could just happen.
 This is Terra damnit.”

 “Sir,” Sofie began, “What’s that supposed to mean?”

 He looked at her with a raised eyebrow, “You’re not from here are you…?”

-“Sofie Taske,” she answered, feeling more than a little annoyed that he assumed she wasn’t from Earth.
+“Sofie Taske,” she answered, feeling more than a little annoyed that he assumed she wasn’t from Terra.
 “And I’m from here, not far from here actually.
 I was just raised on New Germany.
 Still, what does that mean?”

-“Earth is the most fortified planet in the most fortified star system in all of Human Space,” Zellers explained, as if the students should already know that.
+“Terra is the most fortified planet in the most fortified star system in all of Human Space,” Zellers explained, as if the students should already know that.
 “Nothing gets past the Sol Defense Fleet or the orbital defenses.”

 “Maybe not by a fleet sir,” Matthew countered, “but this wasn’t a fleet or an army.
 These were terrorists.
 They didn’t need ships to do what they did.”